matowens/ng-notify/README.md

 ###Methods

 ####set(message, type)
+displays a notification message and sets the formatting/behavioral options for this one notification.
 - **message**: *string* - *required* - the message to display in your notification.
 - **type**: *string* - *optional* - the type of notification to display.
     - info *(default)*